FAIRplus/the-fair-cookbook/content/recipes/accessibility/aspera_matched.md

 ## Conclusion

 * Aspera is commercial software
-* Is this still okay as part of FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) principles?
+* Is this still okay as part of FAIR (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.WWI10U)  principles?
 As long as the instution with the server has paid for the licence, clients for the protocol are available at no fee.

 ### What to read next?

 - {ref}`fcb-sftp`
-- <!-- TO(URL_TO_INSERT_RECORD http://browser.planteome.org/amigo/term/TO:0000387#display-lineage-tab)DO (which recipe would that reference to? why is FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) evaluation needed here?) --> FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) Evaluation
+- <!-- TO (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.w69t6r) DO (which recipe would that reference to? why is FAIR (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.WWI10U)  evaluation needed here?) --> FAIR (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.WWI10U)  Evaluation
 ````{rdmkit_panel}
 ````